George Papandreou: Comeback aspirations

-In August 2012, Papandreou was re-elected President of the Socialist International at its congress in Cape Town.
+In August 2012, Papandreou was re-elected president of the Socialist International at its congress in Cape Town.
 Within domestic politics, he however remained largely sidelined within PASOK, while still an ordinary Member of the Hellenic Parliament.

 On 2 January 2015, Papandreou announced his aspirations to return to high-profile domestic politics.
 Launching his new party Movement of Democratic Socialists to contest the 25 January 2015 parliamentary elections, he confirmed the long-expected breakup with PASOK.

 While his decision was fiercely criticized by PASOK officials, Papandreou referred to the extraordinary situation with the country facing important challenges amidst a highly polarized political situation.
 He said that under these circumstances he "needed to make a bold political choice.
 PASOK, the party I belonged to since my youth, and led for many years, had become assimilated into conservative practices and policies."

 Receiving only 2.46% of the electoral vote, Papandreou's new party however fell short of the 3% electoral threshold.
 His failure to be reelected marks the first time since 1923 where a representative of the Papandreou political dynasty is not present in the Hellenic Parliament.
 Following the election he said in a BBC Newsnight interview that his conscience was clear: "I was able to save Greece from default."

-In March 2017, at the Congress of the Socialist International that took place in Cartagena, Colombia, Papandreou was unanimously re-elected President of the organization.
+In March 2017, at the Congress of the Socialist International that took place in Cartagena, Colombia, Papandreou was unanimously re-elected president of the organization.

 He is also co-chair of the Democratic Alignment, a coalition of the center left parties in Greece, composed by the Panhellenic Socialist Movement (PASOK), the Democratic Left (DIMAR) and the Movement of Democratic Socialists.

 In May 2017, Papandreou delivered the keynote speech to the European Association of Political Consultants (EAPC) in Brussels.

 On 20 October 2021, Papandreou announced his candidacy for the leadership of Movement for Change (Greece).

 Personal life

 George Papandreou was married to Ada Papapanou, until 2016, and they have a daughter, Margarita-Elena (born 1990).
-He also has a son, Andreas (born 1982), from a previous civil wedding to Evanthia Zissimides (1976–1987),who is from Cyprus.
+He also has a son, Andreas (born 1982), from a previous civil wedding to Evanthia Zissimides (1976–1987), who is from Cyprus.

 He has two younger brothers, Nikos Papandreou and Andreas Papandreou, and two younger sisters, Sophia Papandreou and Emilia Nyblom.

 Apart from Greek and English, he is also fluent in Swedish.
 One of his paternal great-grandfathers, Zygmunt Mineyko, was an army officer and an engineer of Polish-Lithuanian descent.

-In 2016, Papandreou co-signed a letter to Ban Ki-Moon calling for a more humane drug policy, along with people like Glenn Greenwald, Olusegun Obasanjo and Anthony Romero.
+In 2016, Papandreou co-signed a letter to Ban Ki-moon calling for a more humane drug policy, along with people like Glenn Greenwald, Olusegun Obasanjo and Anthony D. Romero.